labbsr0x/mux-monitor/README.md

 1. The `request_seconds_bucket` metric defines the histogram of how many requests are falling into the well-defined buckets represented by the label `le`;

-2. The `request_seconds_count` is a counter that counts the overall number of requests with those exact label occurrences;
+2. The `request_seconds_count` metric counts the overall number of requests with those exact label occurrences;

-3. The `request_seconds_sum` is a counter that counts the overall sum of how long the requests with those exact label occurrences are taking;
+3. The `request_seconds_sum` metric counts the overall sum of how long the requests with those exact label occurrences are taking;

-4. The `response_size_bytes` is a counter that computes how much data is being sent back to the user for a given request type.
-It captures the response size from the `content-length` response header.
-If there is no such header, the value exposed as metric will be zero;
+4. The `response_size_bytes` metric computes how much data is being sent back to the user for a given request type;

-5. The `dependency_up` is a metric to register whether a specific dependency is up (1) or down (0).
+5. The `dependency_up` metric register whether a specific dependency is up (1) or down (0).
 The label `name` registers the dependency name;

-6. The `dependency_request_seconds_bucket` is a metric that defines the histogram of how many requests to a specific dependency are falling into the well defined buckets represented by the label le;
+6. The `dependency_request_seconds_bucket` metric defines the histogram of how many requests to a specific dependency are falling into the well-defined buckets represented by the label le;

-7. The `dependency_request_seconds_count` is a counter that counts the overall number of requests to a specific dependency;
+7. The `dependency_request_seconds_count` metric counts the overall number of requests to a specific dependency;

-8. The `dependency_request_seconds_sum` is a counter that counts the overall sum of how long requests to a specific dependency are taking;
+8. The `dependency_request_seconds_sum` metric counts the overall sum of how long requests to a specific dependency are taking;

-9. The `application_info` holds static info of an application, such as it's semantic version number;
+9. The `application_info` holds static info of an application, such as its semantic version number;

 Labels:

-1. `type` tells which request protocol was used (e.g. `grpc` or `http`);
+1. `type` registers request protocol used (e.g. `grpc` or `http`);

 2. `status` registers the response status (e.g. HTTP status code);